christopherhuntley/is135-docs/StagUpBootstrap/Part4.md

   </div>
 ```

-  > Like magic, the event teasers will rearrange themselves to fit the page width.
+  Like magic, the event teasers will rearrange themselves to fit the page width.

-  > On desktop widths (`.col-md-3`) they will appear to be 4 across in a row.
+  On desktop widths (`.col-md-3`) they will appear to be 4 across in a row.
     ![](images/part4s5e.png)

-  >On small tablets (`.col-sm-6`) they will appear as two rows of 2 items.
+  On small tablets (`.col-sm-6`) they will appear as two rows of 2 items.
     ![](images/part4s5f.png)

-  >On phones (the default layout) they will appear in a single column, one after the other.
+  On phones (the default layout) they will appear in a single column, one after the other.
     ![](images/part4s5g.png)

-  >Load the page in your browswer and resize the window.
+  Load the page in your browser and resize the window.
 It should just work.

 **6. Add an external stylesheet.**
 We finally get to use the `styles.css` stylesheet we created in step 1.
 We'll use it to add the background image and to override some of the Bootstrap text styling.